Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

 Eventually, I went back to work outside the home and my flower garden suffered.
 I did not have the time and I found I lacked the motivation to keep the garden blooming.
 There were years I planted nothing and the bushes and perennials just filled in the blanks.
 Soon the perennials died off from neglect.

-One year I was reminiscing about my garden of yesterday so I decided to buy a load of annuals from the garden center.
+One year, I was reminiscing about my old garden, so I decided to buy a load of annuals from the garden center.
 I planted them around my front walkway.
 I soon found out, however, that bad habits die hard and I began once again to neglect the plants!

 The Powerful Petunia